Lagardere to assess BAE-EADS deal

-PARIS French group Lagardere, a key shareholder in European aerospace and defence company EADS, said it would closely examine any tie-up between the owner of planemaker Airbus and British peer BAE before accepting a deal.
+PARIS French group Lagardere (LAGA.PA), a key shareholder in European aerospace and defense company EADS EAD.PA, said it would closely examine any tie-up between the owner of planemaker Airbus and British peer BAE (BAES.L) before accepting a deal.

-BAE Systems and EADS said on Wednesday they were in talks to create an industry leader that would overtake U.S. rival Boeing in sales and contend with defence cutbacks in Europe and the United States.
+BAE Systems and EADS said on Wednesday they were in talks to create an industry leader that would overtake U.S. rival Boeing (BA.N) in sales and contend with defense cutbacks in Europe and the United States.

 "The Lagardere group intends to ensure that all consequences associated with the proposed EADS NV - BAE Systems Plc merger are taken into consideration in determining the terms and conditions of the proposed transaction before it consents to the deal," Lagardere said on Thursday.

 French media-to-aerospace group Lagardere owns 7.5 percent of EADS as part of a pact designed to maintain the balance between the company's French and German shareholders.
-The French state owns 15 percent, while German carmaker Daimler holds 15 percent, with 22.5 percent of voting rights.
+The French state also owns 7.5 percent, while German carmaker Daimler (DAIGn.DE) holds 15 percent.

 Daimler confirmed after the talks were revealed on Wednesday that it still planned to reduce its stake in EADS by the end of this year.
 Germany had agreed, via state-owned bank KfW, to buy half of Daimler's stake to ensure the Franco-German balance.